-

 Physical injuries often associated with dog bites include:

-- Puncture wounds and lacerations.
+- Puncture Wounds & Lacerations.
 Dog bites often cause puncture wounds and lacerations, where the teeth penetrate the skin and underlying tissue.
 These injuries can be deep and are more serious than they initially appear.
 Puncture wounds carry a high risk of infection because they can introduce bacteria deep into the tissue.
 Lacerations, or deep cuts, can also damage muscles and nerves, requiring stitches or even surgery to heal properly.

 - Infections.
 Dog bites carry a significant risk of infection due to the bacteria in a dog’s mouth.
 Infections like rabies or tetanus can occur if the wound is not treated promptly.
 Without proper medical attention, infections can spread and lead to more severe health complications.